education.vic.gov.au

 Student identification

-• have been identified as ‘needs additional support’ (NAS) or Exempt in the National Assessment Program – Literacy and Numeracy (NAPLAN) 2023 in the domain of reading and/or numeracy
+• have been identified as ‘needs additional support’ (NAS) or Exempt in the National Assessment Program – Literacy and Numeracy (NAPLAN) in the domains of reading and/or numeracy

-• were absent from NAPLAN in 2023, and who, based on other assessments, are demonstrating very low literacy and/or numeracy skills
+• were absent from NAPLAN, and who, based on other assessments, are achieving at significantly below the expected level for their age in literacy and/or numeracy

-• were in a year level that did not complete NAPLAN in 2023, but have been identified by other assessments as demonstrating very low literacy and/or numeracy skills.
+• were in a year level that did not complete NAPLAN but have been identified by other assessments as achieving at significantly below the expected level for their age in literacy and/or numeracy.

-Schools should use the following resources to identify students:
+In the latter instance, schools can use the following means to identify students:

-Schools should notify families of those students selected for participation in tutoring and the support their child will receive.
+Schools are recommended to notify the families of those students selected for participation in tutoring and the support their child will receive.
 See template correspondence to families at: Information for families – templates.

 Schools must keep records of all students receiving TLI support through CASES21.
-Students identified as NAS in 2023 will be pre-identified by the department in CASES21 as receiving TLI literacy and/or numeracy support.
-Students who were absent from, or in a year level that did not complete NAPLAN in 2023 will need to be manually recorded in CASES21 by schools as receiving TLI literacy and/or numeracy support.
+Students assessed as NAS or exempt in the 2023 and 2024 NAPLAN sittings are pre-identified by the department in CASES21.
+Students who were absent from, or in a year level that did not complete NAPLAN will need to be manually recorded in CASES21 by schools as receiving TLI literacy and/or numeracy support.
+The department will additionally tag students in mid-2025 based on the 2025 NAPLAN sitting.

 Program design